Dushyantgoswami/docs/docs/validate/dymension-hub/troubleshooting.md

 ---
-title: "Reset and troubleshooting"
+title: "Troubleshooting"
-slug: "reset-node"
+slug: "troubleshooting"
 ---

+Multiple issues can arise when running a node.
+This page provides possible solutions to some of the most common issues.

+### Reset node

-Occasionally you may need to perform a comlpete reset of your node due to data corruption or misconfiguration.
-Resetting will remove all data in ~/.dymension/data and the addressbook in ~/.dymension/config/addrbook.json and reset the node to genesis state.
+From time to time, you might encounter the need to fully reset your node due to issues like data corruption or configuration errors.
+This reset operation will eliminate all the data stored in ~/.dymension/data as well as the address book located in ~/.dymension/config/addrbook.json, reverting the node to its genesis state.

-Perform a complete reset of your dymd:
+To execute a comprehensive reset of your dymd, use the following command:

 ```sh
   dymd tendermint unsafe-reset-all
 ```

-Running this command successfully will produce the following log:
+Once this command is run successfully, it will generate the following log:

 ```
 [ INF ] Removed existing address book file=/home/user/.dymension/config/addrbook.json
 [ INF ] Removed all blockchain history dir=/home/user/.dymension/data
 [ INF ] Reset private validator file to genesis state keyFile=/home/user/.dymension/config/priv_validator_key.json stateFile=/home/user/.dymension/data/priv_validator_state.json
 ```

+This log indicates that the address book and all blockchain history have been removed, and the private validator file has been reset to the genesis state.

 ### Change Genesis